 - Members log in to your subdomain site

-Sending people to your subdomain is handled entirely by links.
-On my website, I have a link in the top right of my header for members to click if they didn't bookmark my site.
+In the simple method, sending people to your subdomain is handled entirely by links.
+On my website, I have a link in the top right of my header for members to click if they didn’t bookmark my site.
 Otherwise, the two sites are entirely separate.

 You have a couple of options.
 If you're using FluentCRM for your email marketing, you can use webhooks and simply send the data between your sites with Thrive Automator.